dlesbre/bibtex-autocomplete/README.md

 - `-e --only-entry <id>` or `-E --exclude-entry <id>`

-  Restrict which entries should be autocomplete. `<id>` is the entry ID used in your BibTeX file (e.g. `@inproceedings{<id> ... }`).
+  Restrict which entries should be autocompleted. `<id>` is the entry ID used in your BibTeX file (e.g. `@inproceedings{<id> ... }`).
 These arguments can also be used multiple times to select only/exclude multiple entries